 - Bang their head against the wall

-- Try to hurt their foot by kicking something
+- Try to hurt their foot by kicking, hitting, or punching something

-Your child can't calm themselves down.
+Your child can't calm down.
 In other words, you have to remove them from the environment or promise them something after nearly every tantrum to settle your child down and stop the tantrum.

 Very long outbursts.
-If the tantrums usually last more than 25 minutes, that could signal an underlying issue.
+If the tantrums usually last more than 15 minutes, that could signal another issue.

-A child might lash out regularly because of:
+A child might also lash out regularly because of: